vygr/ChrysaLisp/docs/COMMS.md

 :free_obj` calls within the Lisp bindings, see `sys/lisp.inc` and `sys/mail/lisp.vp`.

-It is possible to send a Lisp list to a task that lives on the same CPU, this will just pass an object reference between the tasks.
+It is possible to send a Lisp list to a task that lives on the same VP node, this will just pass an object reference between the tasks.

 Senders can martial data for sending via a `(str ...)` or `(str (string-stream ...))` and Receivers with a `(string-stream msg)` or combined with a `(read